alanpcurrie/remix-tester/README.md

 If you're familiar with deploying Node applications, the built-in Remix app server is production-ready.

-Make sure to deploy the output of `npm run build`:
+Make sure to deploy the output of `pnpm run build`:
 - `build/server`
 - `build/client`